cal-poly-csc530-2214/program-analysis-using-constraints-grantm/README.md

 Ah, so I is initially just a guess?
 We need to find a general enough I that we can solve for I don't get why I needs to be a 'disjunction of two linear combinations of the given input variables plus a constant term' but I also havent read the paper again yet so maybe that will provide insight

+The first half of the paper makes much more sense as I can walk through examples better, but we don't seem as interested in the second half?

+I'm also not sure as to where Z3 fits into this so maybe that will be a good thing to bring up on thursday.